 Planting sustainably in your garden will not only help tackle climate change by reducing the amount of water you use and your carbon emissions, but it will also provide habitats for wildlife to flourish.
 Read more about how you can plant sustainably by using the right plants in the right place to help keep your garden green.

-Water is precious, so we work hard to make sure there is enough to go around for both today and tomorrow.
-Explore more about how we save water here.
+Water is precious, so here at Anglian Water we work hard to make sure there is enough to go around for both today and tomorrow.
+Find out how we’re saving and sourcing water responsibly here.

 Take our quiz to see what kind of water user you are, and if you know the top tips to save water at home.